 One Piece was originally licensed in America by 4Kids Entertainment who released the show on the "Fox Box" block on public TV, which later was moved to Cartoon Network and their Saturday Toonami Block.
 The 4Kids dub, after receiving many negative criticisms, was eventually cancelled after completing the Alabasta Arc (Episode 143 in the Japanese Episode Count, Episode 104 English Count).
 Many episodes were heavily cut, censored, and sometimes skipped entirely which lead to the english count being only 104 total episodes.
 The DVD releases 4Kids released were equally censored, and One Piece overall had a poor standing in english entertainment.

 And then, as the forum name suggests, Funimation Entertainment acquired the rights to our beloved series in 2007.
 They continued the TV run on Toonami with their own dub, releasing the Skypeia arc to the public viewing audience with a better and higher quality dub.
 As well as the 8th Movie on DVD, to give fans a proper dub of Alabasta as the Season 2 release would not come for some time.
 But alas, Cartoon Network decided to drop One Piece from their lineup.
 This would be the first of many anime they would drop, and eventually they canceled Toonami itself.
 This did not detour Funimation however, as they proceeded to dub the entirety of the series prior to their Season 3 license, and release it to the public on uncut DVDs.
 The soundtracks were back to normal, the terms were properly translated, and Zoro kept his original name.
-Now with over 200 episodes released on DVD, Funimation strives to give the fans what they want - more One Piece!
-Be sure to support the series by purchasing the official DVDs as they're released, and if you attend an anime convention with any of the staff present be sure to thank them!
+Now with over 500 episodes released on DVD, and the return of One Piece on Adult Swim's Toonami block, Funimation strives to give the fans what they want - more One Piece!
+Be sure to support the series by purchasing the official DVDs as they're released, tune in every Saturday night, and if you attend an anime convention with any of the staff present be sure to thank them!

-The first 241 episodes and the 8th movie have been released uncut by Funimation and are available at RightStuf.com, Best Buy, Amazon, etc. These are available in 11-14 episode "Voyages" or 26 episode "Collections" as listed below.
+Episodes 1-516 and the 8th, 10th, and 12th movies have been released uncut by Funimation and are available at RightStuf.com, Best Buy, Amazon, etc. These are available in 11-14 episode "Voyages" or 26 episode "Collections" as listed below.